MA Education and Professional Enquiry

 You’ll gain theoretical and practical perspectives on teaching and learning, and we’ll help you apply such ideas to your classroom practice.
-You’ll look at the language development and importance of classroom and teacher-pupil dialogue, while also examining barriers to learning that impede pupils’ progress.
+You’ll look at language development and the importance of classroom and teacher-pupil dialogue, while also examining barriers to learning that impede pupils’ progress.

 We’ll introduce you to the action-enquiry practitioner research cycle and other methodological approaches so you can use a range of techniques to inform your own professional practice.
 You’ll learn how to create, interpret and communicate your findings, evaluate current research, and interpret attainment data.

-We’ll also examine developments in the school curriculum, innovative teaching methods and current issues in assessment, while also helping you to manage effective group work in the classroom.
+We’ll also examine developments in the school curriculum, innovative teaching methods and current issues in assessment, while helping you to manage effective group work in the classroom.

-MA Education and Professional Enquiry gives you the opportunity to build upon your existing qualifications and professional and academic experiences, and use these as part of your accreditation by towards the programme.
+MA Education and Professional Enquiry gives you the opportunity to build upon your existing qualifications and professional and academic experiences, and use these as part of your accreditation towards the programme.
 Studying further postgraduate modules and completing a dissertation in year three allows you to qualify for the full MA award.
 For details of the prior accreditation through M Level PGCE or a portfolio of experience, please contact the programme leader.